 We’ll zip back along the Trail of the Coeur d’Alenes to the delightful community of Harrison and our campsite for the evening.
 You’ll enjoy this quaint, quiet town and all it has to offer: ice cream, the Crane House Museum, and swimming in Lake Coeur d’Alene.
 We’ll dine as a group for the final time tonight and, after communing around the campfire, fall asleep beneath the star-filled Idaho sky.

 After re-crossing the Chatcolet Bridge, we’ll climb to our ending point, keeping a sharp eye out for eagles, osprey, moose, and elk, which are common in the area.
 We’ll say our goodbyes in Plummer, thoroughly relaxed and rejuvenated after our week of mellow cycling and great sightseeing in the gorgeous and serene panhandle of Idaho.

 Know before you go

 Because every rider, eBike, road condition, and elevation profile is different, it is ultimately up to the participant to judge best whether their battery will last through each tour day.
 We recommend using pedal assist in its lowest setting or off when not needed to maximize battery range.
 Bringing a second battery is also recommended.
 They can be carried by staff on our fully supported events, but will need to be carried by the participant on our inn-to-inn trips.

-Participants are allowed to ride eBikes on the Trail of the Coeur d’Alenes with a permit secured by each individual.
-Participants are also allowed to ride eBikes on the Route of the Hiawatha without a permit.
+Participants are allowed to ride eBikes on the Trail of the Coeur d’Alenes as well as on the Route of the Hiawatha without a permit.
 Bike rentals are available for the Route of the Hiawatha, or for the entire tour.